systeminit/si/docs/DEVELOPMENT_ENVIRONMENT.md

 WSL2 users should be able to use either Docker Desktop for WSL2 or Docker Engine (i.e. installing and using `docker` within the distro and not interacting with the host).

+Regardless of platform, you may need to configure credentials in `~/.local/share`.

 #### Rancher Desktop

-Since [Rancher Desktop](https://rancherdesktop.io/) provides the ability to use the [moby](https://github.com/moby/moby), you can use it to run and develop the System Initiative software.
+Since [Rancher Desktop](https://rancherdesktop.io/) provides the ability to use [moby](https://github.com/moby/moby), you can use it to run and develop the System Initiative software.
 However, it is untested, and you may need to further configuration depending on your platform.
-For example, on WSL2 via Windows, you may need to configure credentials in `~/.local/share`.

 ### (Optional) Direnv